-He bought meat, vegetables, fruit, and a chicken with a dinar, kept the rest and said to himself [qāl li-nafsi-h]: “She has lived with me for three months, watching over my comfort and trying to cheer me, but I have not found how to make her happy at all, and this is the last day of her life, for her to cook, eat, and be happy (Laylā 14).
+He bought meat, vegetables, fruit, and a chicken with a dinar, kept the rest and said to himself [qāl li-nafsi-h]: “She has lived with me for three months, watching over my comfort and trying to cheer me, but I have not found how to make her happy at all, and this is the last day of her life, for her to cook, eat, and be happy.”

+(Laylā 14)

-The short story also features another type of dialogue: The soliloquy form that one uses to communicate with one’s Creator.
+The short story also features another type of dialogue: the soliloquy form that one uses to communicate with one’s Creator.
 This is a form of communication with a holy dimension (Qurayna 160).
 It takes on the form of a monologue, as al-Hudhud demonstrates in this example: “Layla said: ‘Oh God, I ask you to provide him with means to earn his livelihood, that he may find treasure and live a rich, carefree, abundant life’” (Laylā 15).

 Al-Hudhud’s use of dialogue techniques in her story lends nuance to it, endearing it to the child reader, and avoiding any dullness and monotony in the narrative.